 Our counselors' chauvinism must have owed in part to alumni loyalty.
 Of the seven-person counseling staff, no fewer than six were graduates of the University of Illinois.
 For years I assumed that U of I grads in the counseling ranks get a bounty (football tickets perhaps, or Roger Ebert autographs) for every hayseed freshman they sign up for the alma mater.

 However, I now believe that deeper motives were at work.
 One was the need of the counselors to protect their institutional position.
 As students we believed that they had our interests at heart, when in fact it was our parents' interests they were alert to.
-Was a bright student ever encouraged to attend a school his parents could not afford?
+Was a bright SHS student ever encouraged to attend a school his parents could not afford?
 Was the son of a Princeton man ever told that he might be happiest taking up hotel management at Western Illinois?
 Was it just my imagination that kids with bad complexions were steered toward small schools because those schools were less "social"?

-It being the sixties, our counselors—no less than us and our parents—believed that if you looked for a school that was better than the rest you could be suspected of thinking that you were better than everybody else.
+It being the 1960s, our counselors—no less than we and our parents—believed that if you looked for a school that was better than the rest you could be suspected of thinking that you were better than everybody else.
 The counselors were the priests of the Midwest cult of the average, and they steered many a sinner back from perdition.
-Eastern is good enough, my child; who the hell do you think you are?
+Eastern Illinois is good enough, my child; who the hell do you think you are?